mrmazakblu/Huawei-firmware-downloader/README.md

 # Huawei-firmware-downloader
 command-script to download ota-updates from teammt

+Some formating changes in changelog files used in update has changed since i started this project.
+These changes have made some of the filtering (grep) strings unpredictable.
+A minor overhaul to this script and code is needed.
+For now this project is incomplete.

 This is a windows batch porogram that can connect to your Huawei device and read device model number, it will then search pro-teammt site for full firmware for you device,